Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ```

 * Run migrations `python manage.py migrate` (There should be none from this app)
-* Gather your staticfiles `python manage.py collectstatic` (There should be none from this app)
+* Gather your static files `python manage.py collectstatic` (There should be none from this app)

 * Fetch `bot_conf.py` from the Git Repo into the root of your AA install, beside `manage.py`